Find Affordable College Courses

 $23,767 Average Tuition & Fees

-New Mexico State University - Main Campus came in at #6 in this year’s edition of the Best Value Family & Consumer Economics Schools in the Southwest Region ranking.
-Located in the midsize suburb of Las Cruces, NMSU Main Campus is a public school with a large student population.
+With a ranking of #6, New Mexico State University - Main Campus did quite well on this year’s best value schools for family and consumer economics students.
+Located in the midsize suburb of Las Cruces, NMSU Main Campus is a public college with a large student population.

 Best Family & Consumer Economics Colleges by State